ontodev/ldtab/spec/README.md

 # Design

-The design of `ldtab` is based on tables with the following structure:
+The design of `ldtab` is based on three tables with the following structure:

-- ldtab: metadata
+1. ldtab: metadata
     - key
     - value
-- prefix: used to convert between IRIs and CURIEs
+2. prefix: used to convert between IRIs and CURIEs
     - prefix: the short prefix string
     - base: its expansion
-- statement: used to store an RDF graph
+3. statement: used to store an RDF graph
     - assertion: an integer indicating when the statement was asserted
     - retraction: an integer indicating when the statement was retracted;
       defaults to 0, which means **no** retraction;